-January 07, 2019 2 CommentsHere are three simple techniques to dry out your flowers to ensure they not only retain their color but so they can be used for your sentimental Remembrance Jewelry.
+January 07, 2019 3 CommentsHere are three simple techniques to dry out your flowers to ensure they not only retain their color but so they can be used for your sentimental Remembrance Jewelry.

 Sign up to get the latest on sales, new releases and more …

-Though I've been creating & designing accessories for the past 18 years, this hasn't always been my full-time job.
+Though I've been creating and designing accessories for 20 years, this hasn't always been my full time job.

 Trying out for the TV show Project Runway in Chicago.
 While I didn't obviously make the show, having the opportunity to have Tim Gunn critique my work was a pretty awesome experience in itself!